Programming Skills are Not Enough: a Greedy Strategy to Attract More Girls to Study Computer Science: Project 1: WomENcourage 2019

-The sixth edition of ACM Celebration of Women in Computing took place in Rome, at Museum MAXXI, from September 16th to 19th, 2019.
+The sixth edition of WomENcourage took place in Rome, at Museum MAXXI, from September 16th to 19th, 2019.
 More than 350 participants took part in the event, 55\% of whom were young: 62\% of them graduates, and 38\% still university students.
-WomENcourage also showed a good presence of male participants, who represented 15\% of all participants (although they were all involved in the organization of some events as speakers, company representatives during the career fair, etc.).
+WomENcourage also showed a good presence of male participants, who represented 15\% of all participants (primarily involved in the organization of some events as speakers, company representatives during the career fair, etc.).
 The participants came from 32 countries and covered 4 different continents (Europe, Asia, Africa, and America).
-The rich program included the hackathon, the career fair, one laboratory, 9 workshops, 2 mini-conferences, 2 panels, 3 poster sessions, the poster karaoke, two scientific and four technical keynotes, and a number of recreational events.
-A designer created and projected the infographics of all the main events in real-time, as shown for example in Figure \ref{fig:infographic}.
+In summary, the rich program included a hackathon, a career fair, one laboratory, 9 workshops, 2 mini-conferences, 2 panels, 3 poster sessions, a poster karaoke, two scientific and four technical keynotes, and a number of recreational events.
+To inspire creativity and fun, a designer created and projected the infographics of all the main events in real-time (see Figure \ref{fig:infographic}).

-To date, Womencourage 2019 remains the conference edition with the largest number of participants, and the largest number of sponsoring and/or supporting partners\footnote{\url{https://womencourage.acm.org/2019/supporters/}} (both national and international) to demonstrate the great interest not only of the girls involved but also of companies, public bodies, and non-profit organizations.
+To date, WomENcourage 2019 remains the conference edition with the largest number of participants, and the largest number of sponsoring and/or supporting partners (both national and international) to demonstrate the great interest not only of the girls involved but also of companies, public bodies, and non-profit organizations.